-Want to enjoy the juiciest sweet strawberries, find out when they’re in season where you live.
-They aren’t around long so learn a trick to make strawberries last, you don’t want to miss out on a single berry.
+Want to enjoy juicy sweet strawberries, find out when strawberries are in season where you live.
+They aren’t around long so learn some tricks to make strawberries last, so you don’t miss out on a single berry.

 Every Spring, I anxiously await strawberry season.
-That means I can make strawberry chiffon pie, strawberry cake or just have some to put in a spinach salad.
+That means I can make strawberry chiffon pie, one of these 10 strawberry cakes or just have some to put in a spinach salad.
 If you’re not lucky enough to be close to a strawberry farm, then it’s helpful to know when strawberries in your area are going to be ripe so you can get the freshest ones available.

-The rest of us have to rely on our local farmers market to get the sweetest berries.
-For most States in the South the growing season starts in April and goes through June.
+If you want the freshest strawberries go to your local farmers market to get the sweetest berries.
+For most states in the South the growing season starts in April and goes through June.
+In North Carolina we can see local berries in April but can get them from South Carolina even earlier.

 For cooler climates, you won’t see local strawberries until June but they will last until the end of the summer.
 For more information on when they’ll be ripe in your State, check out this seasonal guide.

-Strawberries do not ripen after they’ve been picked so you want to choose strawberries that are bright red in color with fresh green tops.
+Strawberries do not ripen after they’ve been picked so you want to choose strawberries that are bright red in color with fresh green caps so that you can make the sweetest cobblers or crisps.
 Pull up the leaves and make sure you don’t see any white, you want the red color to go all the way up to the stem.

-If you can eat them in a day or two, remove the berries from the container and throw out any rotten or moldy ones.
+If you can eat your fresh berries in a day or two, remove the berries from the container and throw out any rotten or moldy ones.
 To keep them from bruising each other, lay them flat or gently place them back in the container they came in.

 If you think you can eat them in a week, remove the stem and place them in a paper towel lined container with a lid.
 Place them in the refrigerator and they should last about a week.
 Wash them right before eating.

 So if your eyes were bigger than your stomach and you bought more berries than you can possibly eat, all is not lost.
-You can extend their shelf life for about two weeks by taking these simple steps.
+Learn the simple steps to extend the shelf life of strawberries for about two weeks.

 You might be wondering why vinegar.
-The vinegar kills the bacteria on the strawberries which is what causes them to go bad so quickly.
-The photo below are the same strawberries (minus a few I ate) after two whole weeks!
+The vinegar kills the mold spores on the strawberries which is what causes them to go bad so quickly.
+The photo below is of the same strawberries (minus a few I ate) after two whole weeks!

 You don’t need a fancy gadget to remove the stem from a strawberry, you can easily use a knife.
 However, if you’re going to removing a lot of stems and you want pretty strawberries a strawberry huller comes in handy.
 I use a very inexpensive simple one to pinch out the stems.